Kandy-IO/kandy-cpaas-ruby-sdk/tutorials/SMSMessaging.md

 ```

 > + For every number required to receive incoming SMS, there should be an individual subscription.
-> + When a number has been unassigned from a project, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.
+> + When a number has been unassigned from a project or user, all corresponding inbound SMS subscriptions are cancelled and `sms_subscription_cancellation_notification` notification is sent.

 Now, you are ready to receive inbound SMS messages via webhook endpoint, for example - 'https://myapp.com/inbound-sms/webhook'.
 For more information about webhook and subscription, you can refer the [SMS starter app](https://github.com/Kandy-IO/kandy-cpaas-ruby-sdk/tree/v1.1.0/examples/sms).